-The remuneration of our brokerage network and the Company's overheads amounted to €66.6m and gave a ratio to gross earned premiums of around 24.6%, down 5.4 points compared to 2022.
-The growth of the Romanian portfolio, with an operating expense to gross earned premium ratio of 16%, and the decline in the affinity portfolio, with its higher commission rate, explain this difference.
+The remuneration of our brokerage network and the Company's overheads amounted to €105.5m and gave a ratio to gross earned premiums of around 26.6%, up 2 points compared to 2023.

 A.3.
 Financial performance

 A.3.1.
 General assets of the company